 ‘Arsènewenger 33179’ is an asteroid named after the Arsenal manager by an astronomer who is also a loyal Arsenal fan.

 ‘Arsènewenger 33179’ is the only asteroid named after a football manager.
 The asteroid was discovered on March 29, 1998, by Ian P. Griffin, a die-hard Arsenal fan.

 Wenger was married to former basketball player Annie Brosterhous who was previously married to French basketball star George Brosterhous with whom she had two children prior to her long relationship with Wenger.

 Both parties have a daughter named Lea Wenger.
-As a young kid, Arsene Wenger was very much fond of her as they was always pictured with him while doing his football duties.
+As a young kid, Arsene Wenger was very much fond of her as they were always pictured with him while doing his football duties.

-She would always follow daddy to conferences and pre match interviews.
-Standing aside while daddy do the job.
+She would always follow daddy to conferences and pre-match interviews.
+Standing aside while daddy does the job.
 Both Wenger and his ex-wife endured each other until Lea was 18 before both parties initiated their breakup.

 Similarity: Wenger, like his bitter rival Jose Mourinho, speaks six different languages – French, German, English, Spanish, Italian and a spattering of Japanese.

 However, Jose Mourinho believes he is a victim of his own success after reacting to recent criticism of his struggles by claiming he is not given the respect he deserves or treated with the same reverence as Arsène Wenger.